lattenwald/discord_hr/README.md

 Move it to server via docker hub or somehow

+Copy `config.toml.example` to `config.toml`, put your discord bot token there.
+Discord token is obtainable from https://discord.com/developers/applications, create an app there, a bot in this app.
+Bot requires permissions to manage guild, channels, roles and to move members.

 Copy empty storage `storage.bin.empty` from repo into `storage.bin` to be mounted into docker: `cp storage.bin.empty storage.bin` in case you're going to use `run.sh`

 Run the container: `./run.sh`